AzmatG/Theme-Park-Task/README.md

 ### **Project: Theme Park Adventure System**

 Your task is to design a **Theme Park Adventure System** using OOP principles.
-The system will manage attractions, staff, and visitors, using encapsulation and polymorphism effectively.
+The system will manage attractions, staff, and visitors, usClassing encapsulation and polymorphism effectively.

 ---